-At Iglu Central Park off-campus student accommodation, you can choose from a Single Bedroom – 6 Share Apt to a Premium Studio Apartment.
-Your kitchens will have a microwave, an oven, and a cooktop to help make your cooking easy.
+At Iglu Central Park Student Accommodation, you can choose from a Single Bedroom – 6 Share Apt, Standard Studio Apartment, Premium Studio Apartment, Superior Studio Apartment, and many more.
+Your kitchen at Iglu Central Park Student Accommodation will have a microwave, an oven, and a cooktop to help make your cooking easy.
 You can easily store your food and any perishable items in the large refrigerator and freezer.
 The dining table creates a perfect nook for meals and chats.

-Iglu Central Park student accommodation is the best student accommodation in Sydney.
 The bedrooms have a king single bed for a good night's sleep.
 The study desk, chair, lamp, and pinboard will create a focused productivity zone for you.
 You can map your strategy and efficiently work on it.
 You can fill the bookshelf with all your books and notes.
 So that nothing goes missing and is easy to find in times of need.
 Likewise, you will get plenty of storage and a built-in wardrobe to organise and store your belongings in their designated space.

 The lounge area has a smart TV along with access to Apple TV.
 You can catch up with your shows and movies whenever you want.
 The couch and the coffee table create a perfect, inviting space for you.
 The air conditioning at Iglu Central Park student accommodation will keep the air inside cool and fresh.
 You will also have secure swipe card entry to your apartments.
-Each room has a distinct set of amenities, so go through them when you choose.

-Along with these amazing room amenities, Iglu Central Park student accommodation also provides common amenities.
+Along with these amazing room amenities, Iglu Central Park Student Accommodation also provides common amenities.
 You have access to study spaces purposely designed for your study sessions and productivity.
 You will have free unlimited high-speed wifi to research and gather information for your schoolwork.
 There is a communal kitchen at Iglu Central Park student accommodation, so you can share meals and stories with your friends.
 You can have your daily coffee at the coffee bar and breakfast area.
 Once in a while, you can enjoy BBQ and social activities like fun events and programs.
 There are plenty of social spaces like the games area, cinema room, lounge area, great outdoors, and terrace for you to socialise and network.

-Iglu Central Park student accommodation also has a gym & exercise area for all your training sessions to keep you healthy and fit.
+Iglu Central Park Sydney also has a gym & exercise area for all your training sessions to keep you healthy and fit.
 For your convenience, Iglu Central Park off-campus student accommodation provides you with an on-site laundry facility.
 So you don't have to travel and spend money on getting your clothes cleaned and ready for your perfect look.
 It also has a bicycle storage area to keep your vehicles safe and secure.
-When it comes to your safety, Iglu Central Park student accommodation makes no compromises.
+When it comes to your safety, Iglu Central Park Student Accommodation makes no compromises.
 Hence, it has CCTV, 24/7 onsite support, and gives you secure access with a secure swipe card entry.
-Your bills include wifi, electricity, gas, and water.
+Your bills at Iglu Central Park Student Accommodation include wifi, electricity, gas, and water.

 Iglu Central Park student accommodation has reputed institutions like Torrens University (5-minute walk), APIC College (6-minute walk), and SAE Institute (9-minute walk) in close proximity to it.
 So you will not have to worry about transport.
 Woolworths Central Park and Igo Supermarket are the nearest stores to get your monthly shopping for groceries done.
 Priceline and Chemist Warehouse Haymarket are the pharmacies around for your medical emergencies.

 Iglu Central Park student accommodation has hospitable restaurants, welcoming cafes, and lively pubs and bars around it.
 So you will never fall short on places to explore and try out.
 Malacca Straits on Broadway, Olio, and especially Spice Alley will serve you great continental cuisine.
-For your coffees, whether they are custom or classic, you can go to The Caffeine Project, Twelve Squares, and Something for Jess—SFJ Cafe & Coffee.
+For your coffees, whether they are custom or classic, you can go to The Caffeine Project, Twelve Squares, and SFJ Cafe & Coffee.
 Knox Street Bar, The Chippo Hotel, and The Lord Gladstone Hotel offer you lively and welcoming spaces for great drinks and fun evenings.

 Iglu Central Park student accommodation has some of the best things to do in Sydney nearby.
 You can visit the beautiful Sydney Opera House, known for its architecture and live performances.
 It also offers great dining experiences along with iconic views of the Harbour Bridge and Circular Quay.
 In the Pylon Lookout museum, you can learn about the history of the Harbour Bridge.
 The Taronga Zoo is home to over 4000 animals.
 You can also participate in Keeper for a Day, animal encounters, and wildlife retreats to have a much closer experience of the animal world.

 Iglu Central Park student accommodation has bus stops and train stations within walking distance.
 So you can use them to explore this fantastic city.
 Broadway at Buckland St. and the University of Technology Sydney, Broadway, is the nearby bus stop.
 Redfern and Museum are the train stations nearby.
+During their stay, students won’t have to worry about travelling in and around the city, as the commute options make travelling a breeze from Iglu Central Park Student Accommodation.

 Explore the property through a virtual walkthrough and discover a variety of in house amenities all at highly affordable rents.